In this article, we’ll look at the A1 license, its benefits, drawbacks and other considerations.

 - Module 2 – £75 weekday/£88.50 weekend

-Training can vary from £500-£1000 or more, obviously if you have no previous experience you’re likely to require more training so factor this in.
+Training can vary from £500-£1000 or more; if you have no previous experience, you’re likely to require more training, so factor this in.

-The kind of bike you choose will be a very personal thing down to your budget, what you intend on using the bike for, how long you plan on keeping it and what sort of bikes you’re into.
+The kind of bike you choose will be very personal, according to your budget, what you intend on using the bike for, how long you plan on keeping it, and what sort of bikes you’re into.

-The following segments go through briefly some things you might want to think about when deciding what bike you might want once you have passed your A1 license.
+The following segments briefly describe some things you might want to think about when deciding what bike you want once you have passed your A1 license.

-When it comes to 125cc bikes there are a myriad of options to consider.
+When it comes to 125cc bikes, there is a myriad of options to consider.

 These are reliable bikes with very low running costs even when they’ve been used for a few years and have many miles on them.

 For somewhere in the region of £1000-1500, you should be able to pick up a reasonably well-kept example from one of these manufacturers with a full MOT that will serve you well for a few years.